 Your librarian will request a copy of your assignment prior to the instruction session.
 Providing as much information as possible about the assignment (i.e. syllabus, description of assignment, number and types of sources required, etc.) will assist us in preparing for the instruction session.

-The library has three electronic classrooms located on the Lower Level that are reserved for library instruction: Rooms 024, 026, and 028.
+The library has two electronic classrooms located on the Lower Level that are reserved for library instruction: Rooms 024 and 026.
 Each room is equipped with desktop computers and wireless access for laptops.
 Librarians primarily teach instruction sessions in the library classrooms but can come to your classroom for an instruction session if needed.